 Grave of Hedwig and August Trapp in Pula

-While walking along the tombs at the Austro-Hungarian naval cemetery in Pula I came across the graves of Hedwig and August Trapp.
-They were the parents of Baron von Trapp who was played by Christopher Plummer in the movie ‘Sound of Music’.
+While walking along the tombs at the Austro-Hungarian naval cemetery in Pula, I came across the graves of Hedwig and August Trapp.
+They were der parents of Baron von Trapp.
+Fans of “Sound of Music” may know this name.
+Baron von Trapp was the father of the singing Trapp family.
+Christopher Plummer played him in the movie.

 Fortress of Knin